Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 ‘Q’ type reads the numerator and (optional) denominator as given.
 If the

-value might not be in canonical form then mpq_canonicalize
+value might not be in canonical form then mpq_canonicalize must be

 called before using it in any calculations (see Rational Number Functions).